IATI/D-Portal/README.md

 site.

-The website is generated in docs from files found in plated/source.
+The website is generated into /docs from files found in /plated/source.
 The docs folder is used for easy publishing using github pages.
 Select master branch /docs folder as the source of your github pages under project configuration.
 Now you can build and git commit changes to